 Note that the log-in nodes are not intended to run your experiments but only for environment set-up, experiment preparation, SLURM workload management.

 The HPC functions through modules and virtual environments.
-See the default modules with module list
+Once logged in, you can see the modules loaded by default by inputting module list

-See a list of available modules: module avail
+to the command prompt, and a list of available modules with module avail

 Load a module module load <module>